Adventureland (film): Plot

 A distraught James confronts Em, who breaks down in tears and says she is stupid for continuing to see Connell while developing her relationship with James.
 James tells Lisa about the affair and asks her not to tell anyone, but she tells her friend Kelly, and soon afterwards, the news spreads throughout the park.
 Humiliated, Em quits and returns to NYU.
 James gets drunk, crashes his father's car into their neighbor's tree, and passes out.
 The impending repairs to the car cost James all of the money he made over the summer.
 Additionally, as matters worsen, one of his college roommates, Eric, decides to go to Harvard Business School instead of Columbia, leaving James with nowhere to live in New York City.

-With help from Frigo, James heads to New York and waits outside Em's apartment in the rain.
+With help from Joel, another co-worker friend of James, James heads to New York and waits outside Em's apartment in the rain.
 When she arrives, she invites him in and they reconcile.
 James says he'll find a job, work out, and attend school next year.
 Em reveals that she still has an Adventureland shirt.
 After they head inside, they both kiss.
 James loses his virginity to Em, cementing their new relationship.